• Login

 when you're giving the reader additional information that the

-context doesn't already make clear."An example:
+context doesn't already make clear.

-"Good morning," snarled Kurt.'
+"An example: "Good morning," snarled Kurt.'
 In this case, the _way_ Kurt spoke doesn't match the words Kurt used.
-Here, you have to use
+Here, you have to usesnarled' to make the reader aware of that

-mismatch."And the other two things?" asked Jon.
+"And the other two things?" asked Jon.
 He was breathing

-harder now, and pulling back between strokes."One way to break up the monotony of
+harder now, and pulling back between strokes.

-he said'he said' is to leave off the speech tag entirely – but only when it's perfectly obvious who's speaking.
-With just the two of us, and you asking questions and me answering them, we can leave out
+"One way to break up the monotony of he said' he said' he said' is to leave off the speech tag entirely – but only when it's perfectly obvious who's speaking.
+With just the two of us, and you asking questions and me answering them, we can leave out Jon said' and Morganstern said' and go for several paragraphs without confusing the reader.
+With ordinary conversation and only two speakers, you should identify who's talking about every third paragraph.
+And always make it clear which he' you mean,

-especially if you have three male speakers going at it."Then, if one of us talks for more than one paragraph at a
+"Then, if one of us talks for more than one paragraph at a

 time – as I'm doing right now -- leave off the end-of-paragraph